maariyadiminsky/video-streamer/README.md

    5. Click the `play` button inside your client's video and enjoy your stream!

 ## Todo
-- Tests for each component
+- Add more tests, fix async warnings
-- Improved styles
+- Improve styles via Tailwind